lacasseio/native-samples/cpp/autotools-library/README.md

-# Libraries build with autotools (autotools-library)
+# Libraries build with autotools

 This sample demonstrates using Gradle's dependency management features to coordinate building libraries built by Autotools (i.e. `configure` and `make`).
 The sample is composed of an application and a curl library.